anthwlock/untrunc/README.md

 * another video file which isn't broken
 * a linux installation (I used Ubuntu 12.04) and basic ability to use a command line.

+If you have an old Ubuntu version, you might need to manually install a recent libav version, go to the bottom of the page for instructions.

 What to do:

 Install some pre-requisite libraries with this command: